 OK.
 That was simple.
 But why does it matter?
 Because revenue outcomes require optimized sales efforts which in turn require insights, data, process, and content that is typically provided by marketing.

 The reality is that those marketing contributions are rarely provided to sales in a contextual and usable manner.
 Great sales enablement can do so, and in turn significantly enhance sales' effectiveness.
+But that starts with a sales enablement strategy, built on sales enablement tools and a sound sales process, and true integration of sales and marketing teams.

 Let's break that down